 Proper Cloth is great about remaking shirts that don’t fit well.
 Your first order is almost just considered a trial shirt (though hey, if it fits perfectly, great).
 My first shirt was a mess, and by communicating with their customer service folks, I was able to dial in measurements on a shirt that was one of my most-worn until I grew out of it (a light blue Oxford popover).

-My suggestion is to take a shirt or two that you love the fit of and use the measurements from those to create a custom shirt size.
+If you really want a super dialed-in fit and are detail-oriented and have the time: Take a shirt or two that you love the fit of and use the measurements from those to create a custom shirt size.
 That’s what I did and have tweaked to get perfect fit every single time.
-There are a few things I recommend you slightly alter, however, to set you up for the most likely success, based on my experiences.

 For overshirts and other casual shirts you want to wear partially untucked (or fully untucked)